leonigmig/MidiMoke/docs/source/pages/time.rst

 2/ The cells and tissues of the brain have evolved to a structure and organization that regulates complex behaviors and that is why the world is the way it is right now.

-3/ The brain's perception of time is determined by sensory input and the cycle of the "brain" around the  mind, the body, the spirit and the soul.
+3/ The brain's perception of time is determined by sensory input and the :ref:`Four Looping Pathways` of the "brain" around the  mind, the body, the spirit and the soul.

-:ref:`Four Quadrants`

 .. toctree::
+    :hidden:
     :maxdepth: 2

     four-quadrants.rst